Should older adults be jumping? The research says absolutely!

 As we age, we lose muscle mass and power, a condition known as sarcopenia.
 Plyometric exercises like jumping can help counteract this decline by improving explosive strength and power output in older adults.
 This translates to better performance in daily activities and reduced fall risk.

-Research published in the Journal of Gerontology: Medical Sciences demonstrated that older adults who participated in a 12-week plyometric training program significantly improved their lower body power, as measured by vertical jump height and chair rise performance.
+Results from a 2020 study where 40 men participated in a 12-week plyometric training program significantly improved lower body power, vertical jump height, and functional performance (including stair climbing and chair rise) in older adults.
 These improvements in muscular power directly correlate with an enhanced ability to perform activities of daily living, such as climbing stairs or rising from a seated position.

-Furthermore, a meta-analysis in the Journal of Strength and Conditioning Research found that plyometric training can lead to substantial improvements in muscle power in older adults, with effect sizes comparable to those seen in younger populations.
+Furthermore, a meta-analysis in the Journal of Sports Sciences found that plyometric training can lead to substantial improvements in muscle power in older adults, with effect sizes comparable to those seen in younger populations.
 This suggests that the capacity to develop power through jumping exercises remains intact well into older age.

 Cardiovascular Health